Update Your Knowledge

 - use search features and limits to effectively focus your results

-- output your references from the database and save your results and search strategy
+- output your references and save your results and search strategy

-Targeted Audience: This course is aimed at Trust staff and students who want to update and improve their searching skills.
+This course is aimed at those who want to update and improve their searching skills.

 This session combines online learning with group discussions on participants’ experiences of health literacy.
 There is also the opportunity to look at and discuss written patient information.